hypertension_praeveniohypertension_praevenio

 Sport should be fun

-• The "soul" laughs at sport: movement and play are pleasure
+• The “soul” laughs when doing sport: exercise and play are fun

-• Variety in sport is important: change the sport more often!
+• Variety in sport is important: change your sport more often!

-• More fun with sports in a group or in a club
+• More fun playing sports in a group or club

 Sport in everyday life too

-• On foot or by bike to the mailbox, to work, to appointments
+• Walk or bike to the mailbox, to work, to appointments

 • Fast walking is sport!